-It’s possible that L-lysine benefits those with schizophrenia as well, which manifests in extremely serious symptoms often related to anxiety.
-Preliminary findings suggest that L-lysine supplementation along with conventional therapy can help decrease negative and general symptoms of schizophrenia, although dosing and long-term effects have not yet been determined.
-(9)
+It’s possible that L-lysine benefits those with schizophrenia as well, which manifests in extremely serious symptoms often linked to anxiety.
+Preliminary findings show that L-lysine supplementation along with conventional therapy can help decrease negative and general symptoms of schizophrenia, although dosing and long-term effects have not yet been determined.

 4. Increases Absorption of Calcium